Ordinary Shares Definition

 Ordinary Shares are the shares that are issued by the company for the purpose of raising the funds from the public and the private sources for its working, carries voting rights and is shown under owner’s equity in the liability side of the balance sheet of the company.

-Ordinary shares also called common shares represents the equity ownership in a company proportionate to the number of ordinary shares with each investor.
-It does not have a pre-determined dividend i.e. the shareholders of ordinary shares do not receive a mandatory dividend.
+It is also called common shares and represents the equity ownership in a company proportionate to the number of ordinary shares with each investor.
+It does not have a pre-determined dividend i.e. the shareholders of such shares do not receive a mandatory dividend.

 It is up to the company to pay the dividend if it seems prudent looking at the financial health of the Company.
 Each ordinary share represents a vote in the Company which can be used during the Annual General Meeting and other general meetings of the Company for the appointment of Directors, passing of other resolutions.